eth-library/topFive/README.md

 `-combined` to write all top-IPs into one file
 ```

-**Attention:** Please keep in mind, that the custom LogType `logfmt` takes about three times of the ressources of the hardcoded versions.
-The hardcoded versions can parse a 1.3 GB log within seven seconds, while the same log with the same configuration via `logfmt` takes 22 seconds.
+**Attention:** Please keep in mind, that the custom LogType `logfmt` takes about 10 times of the ressources of the hardcoded versions.
+The hardcoded versions can parse a 1.3 GB log within two/three seconds, while the same log with the same configuration via `logfmt` takes 22 seconds.
 This is important, if your server is under heavy load.

 **Note:** The LogType `logfmt` is in early alpha and doesn't respect all the apache log configuration options, nor does it respect cumstom strings.